DensoITLab/featurePI/README.md

 Training curves and evaluation results can be loaded using TensorBoard.
 TensorBoard events will be saved in `output_dir`, and their path will contain the configurations of the experiment.

+For CIFAR-10 and CIFAR-100, dataset is automatically downloaded in `data_dir` using Tensorflow Datasets.
+For ImageNet, manual download is required (see [instructions](https://www.tensorflow.org/datasets/catalog/imagenet2012)).

+To see a detailed list of all available flags, run `python train.py --help`.

 ## Citation
 WIP